How To Test Retail Banking System

 Negative test scenarios:

-1) Verify creation of an account with invalid customer details.
+1) Verify the creation of an account with invalid customer details.

-3) Verify creating a savings banking account by entering product code as current account and vice versa.
+3) Verify creating a savings banking account by entering the product code as your current account and vice versa.

 4) Verify creating a local currency account by entering foreign currency amount and vice versa.

-5) Verify telegraphic transfer by giving debit currency and credit currency as same.
-It will be a normal account transfer and not a telegraphic transfer.
+5) Verify telegraphic transfer by giving debit currency and credit currency for the same.
+This will be a normal account transfer and not a telegraphic transfer.

 6) Verify teller transaction cash withdrawal by entering credit amount and vice versa.

-7) Verify teller transaction by providing the invalid denominations.
+7) Verify teller transaction by providing invalid denominations.

-8) Verify if a payee can be added through channel banking by providing an account name which is not matched to the account number.
+8) Verify if a payee can be added through channel banking by providing an account name that does not match the account number.

-For example, if the account name is Sita and account number is 12345, then for testing this scenario provide Rama as account name and account number as 12345.
-System should not allow adding a new payee as account name and number are not matching
+For example, if the account name is Sita and the account number is 12345, then for testing this scenario provide Rama with the account name and account number as 12345.
+The system should not allow adding a new payee as the account name and number are not matching

-9) Verify if a payee can be added through channel banking by providing invalid IFSC code.
+9) Verify if a payee can be added through channel banking by providing an invalid IFSC code.

 10) Verify if a payee can be added through channel banking by not providing any of the mandatory fields.